Zinc for COVID-19: real-time meta analysis of 53 studies (41 treatment studies and 12 sufficiency studies)

 •No treatment, vaccine, or intervention is 100% effective and available.
 All practical, effective, and safe means should be used based on risk/benefit analysis.
 Multiple treatments are typically used in combination, and other treatments are more effective.
 Only 10% of zinc studies show zero events with treatment.
 The quality of non-prescription supplements can vary widely [Crawford, Crighton].

 •All data to reproduce this paper and sources are in the appendix.
-Other meta analyses for zinc can be found in [Olczak-Pruc, Tabatabaeizadeh, Xie], showing significant improvement for mortality.
+Other meta analyses for zinc can be found in [Abuhelwa, Fan, Olczak-Pruc, Tabatabaeizadeh, Xie], showing significant improvements for mortality, severity, and cases.

 |Early treatment||Prophylaxis||All studies||Studies||Patients||Authors|